WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-17-Diary-of-a-developer-making-test-lists.markdown

 I write all ideas that come to mind._
 > - choice of different element types -> each of one

-_When I wrote the unit tests, ElementType.Choice was the only other element type other than ElementType.StaticValue.
-I didn't write a unit test for this idea because the concept did not exist yet._
+_When I wrote the unit tests, __ElementType.Choice__ was the only other element type other than __ElementType.StaticValue__.
+I didn't write a unit test for this idea because the concept did not exist yet.
+It is very easy when crafting unit tests to forget to consider how a new behavior affects prior behaviors.
+Intrinsic to this problem is that __ShemaElement__ objects can contain elements of different type than their own.
+This suggests that for every new element type added there might be an affect on generation of other types which contain that new type in their __Value__ property.
+This particular test idea is one that stays open for more possibilities for every new element type added at least._
 > - choice of recursive item
 > - choice of resursion with non-terminating loop

-_At this point in the code, "recursive item" isn't possible.
+_At this point in the feature development, "recursive item" isn't possible.
 Every item in the schema is described in place.
 A new feature has to exist to introduce this concept.
 Non-terminating loop came as an extension of thinking about recursion.
 As a test problem, this is something I